RossBarnie/rmt/README.md

 Ross's Monitoring Tool: Monitoring tool for a number of containers running on a number of remote devices.
 Created for University of Glasgow's Raspberry Pi Cloud project.

-Twitter Bootstrap
+Bootstrap
 =================

-This software makes use of Twitter's bootstrap which is to be considered under the LICENSE file in /web/static/bootstrap/LICENSE.
+This software makes use of Bootstrap which is to be considered under the LICENSE file in /web/static/bootstrap/LICENSE.

 License
 =========